sdiehl/llvm-tutorial-standalone/README.md

 llvm-tutorial-standalone
 ------------------------

-A simple LLVM builder DSL.
-Basically the same code as the [Haskell Kaleidoscope tutorial](http://www.stephendiehl.com/llvm/) uses but without going through an AST.
+A tiny LLVM builder DSL.
+Basically the same code as the [Haskell Kaleidoscope tutorial](http://www.stephendiehl.com/llvm/) uses but without going through a frontend AST.
 Multiple people asked for this to be extracted.

-If you want to roll a LLVM compiler backend this might be a good starting point.
+If you want to roll a custom LLVM compiler backend this might be a good starting point for the backend.

 Install
 -------